nikita-chistyakov/dbt_practice/models.md

-#dbt models#
+# dbt models

-Transforming data, the 'T' in ELT.
+Transforming data represented as the 'T' in ELT.

 When you execute 'dbt run', you are running a model that will transform your data without that data ever leaving your warehouse.